List of reggae genres: Dancehall

 The dancehall genre was developed in the late 1970s by pioneers such as Yellowman and Eek-A-Mouse.
 The style is characterized by a deejay singing and rapping over riddims and was originally developed in the sound system culture in the wake of the increased popularity of early pioneers like Big Youth.
 The style of these early deejays was developed into a more continual rhythmic pattern of rapping that contained much more melody than the rapping style being developed in America around this time.
-It is important to note that the rhythmic patterns dancehall deejays developed in their rapping are based around the phrasing and speech patterns of Jamaican patois.
+The rhythmic patterns dance hall deejays developed in their rapping are based around the phrasing and speech patterns of Jamaican patois.
 An important characteristic of dancehall was the role of the selectors (and later operators) on the sound systems, who would routinely use the volume control on their mixers to remix the riddim around the vocalists rhythmic patterns.
 Musicians took the rhythms created by this mixing technique and began incorporating them into the music they played and recorded, a style still often referred to today as the "mix".
 An early example of this in recording would be Barrington Levy's 1984 hit, "Here I Come".
 Ragga (or raggamuffin) is usually used to refer to the type of dancehall music that emerged since the 1980s which is based almost entirely around these "mix" rhythms and contains almost no elements of what is traditionally perceived as reggae.
 In recording, ragga instrumentation primarily consists of synthesizers and drum machines.
 Sampling and MIDI sequencing is also often used in ragga production.
 A definitive example of "ragga" might be Beenie Man's 1998 hit, "Who Am I".
 Dancehall is a style and genre that was developed primarily by urban youth in Jamaica, as such its lyrical content is based in the lives of the people who made it and often contains lyrical content considered by many Jamaicans to be overly sexual or violent.
 In a word, dancehall might be described as "raw" and it has often been maligned in a similar way to gangsta rap despite the fact that many "conscious" artists continue to release dancehall music.
 In February 2009, dancehall with lyrical content "deemed explicitly sexual and violent" was banned from the airwaves by the Broadcasting Commission of Jamaica.

 Raggamuffin

 Raggamuffin, usually abbreviated as ragga, is a subgenre of reggae that is closely related to dancehall and dub.
 The term raggamuffin is an intentional misspelling of ragamuffin, and the term raggamuffin music describes the music of Jamaica's "ghetto youths".
 The instrumentation primarily consists of electronic music.
 Sampling often serves a prominent role as well.
-As ragga matured, an increasing number of dancehall artists began to appropriate stylistic elements of hip hop music, while ragga music, in turn, influenced more and more hip hop artists.
+As ragga matured, an increasing number of dancehall artists began to appropriate stylistic elements of hip-hop, while ragga music, in turn, influenced more and more hip-hop artists.
 Ragga is now mainly used as a synonym for dancehall reggae or for describing dancehall with a deejay chatting rather than deejaying or singing on top of the riddim.